 - Industrial accidents, like machine presses and similar manufacturing equipment that lack proper safety devices and mechanisms, or those in which the devices were removed by the employer

 You can sue the party responsible for your amputation injury.
-Our attorneys will gather all the necessary evidence to prove that someone’s negligence resulted in you losing a limb or a body part.
-We will work hard to win you the highest possible settlement.
+An experienced attorney will gather all the necessary evidence to prove that someone’s negligence resulted in you losing a limb.

 - Failure to diagnose a blood clot